anyaevostinar/anyaevostinar.github.io/classes/111-w26/prep-graphics.md

 ## Basic Learning Objectives
 Before the start of class, you should be able to:
 * Give examples of *objects* and *classes* in the context of `graphics.py`
-* Write a program to generate a red circle in a `GraphiWin`
+* Write a program to generate a basic shape in a `GraphWin`

 ## Advanced Learning Objectives
 During and after class, you should be able to: